 There is a waiting period of 24 months, meaning the supplementary insurance will only cover costs if you have had it for at least 24 months.

-If you or your partner already know that your chances of success with insemination are low due to a reproductive restriction, your chances of being accepted for Sanitas supplementary insurance are slim.
-Additionally, if you have already undergone in vitro fertilisation or intracytoplasmic sperm injection, you cannot take out this supplementary insurance.
+If you or your partner already know that your chances of success with insemination are low due to a reproductive restriction, your chances of being accepted for supplementary insurance are slim.
+Additionally, if you have already undergone in vitro fertilization or intracytoplasmic sperm injection, you cannot take out this supplementary insurance.

 Think about changing health insurance early on